Governor Uduaghan Finishing Strong with Unprecedented Roads And Bridges Construction in Delta

 Rt.
 Hon.
 Funkekeme Solomon who took his time to talk more on the two flyovers, said 'The two flyovers are about N8 billion and over billions of naira has been spent on roads alone across the state and there are also other commitment that are over billion of naira.
 Now road construction is a sensitive part in any part of the world, now what we have done, parts of these money we have spent on federal roads which we are asking the federal government to pay us back.
 The state government has hired a consultant to help us see how we can secure the money.
 That one runs into billions of naira, in terms of how much we have spent is difficult to be specific because the pay is on-going, some the certificate are not generated.
 It is when you have finished paying all that you can say how much but like I said, it runs into billions of naira.

-'The none commissioning of road by the governor is nothing but a matter of class, 'I think it is a matter of class, Dr. Uduaghan believes in achieving silently, he is an achiever.
-He had said so even in press conferences that he doesn't commission things, that that is his own class.
+'The none commissioning of road by the governor is nothing but a matter of style, 'I think it is a matter of style, Dr. Uduaghan believes in achieving silently, he is an achiever.
+He had said so even in press conferences that he doesn't commission things, that that is his own style.
 But luckily he said he wants to commission now.
 But there was a fresh shocker, the Nigeria Guide of Editor was here, the Nigerian Medical Association (NMA) was here.
 Issues went round that this is a monumental achievement.
 That is why the numerous awards were coming to him as a result of facts and figures that confirmed developmental stride of His Excellency the governor'.

 Again Funkekeme has sounded it loud and clear when he said, 'Well, we are going to expect more because we want to finish strong; the governor has directed every Ministry, Department and Agencies (MDAs) to ensure that it doesn't slow down.
 He want to leave behind a government that will be light for his successor, he doesn't want to leave behind a government that is over weight of liabilities.
 We are going to expect more attention on roads, schools, hospitals till on the last day, that is what he has told us to do, until May 29, 2015'.